fnyzz/nmapwrap/README.md

-# nmapwrap
-Wrapper for Nmap automation
+# Nmap Wrapper for automation